 - Build a Responsive Culture

-To build a responsive culture is a leader’s prime objective and every leader has to showcase organizational values by practical example and not by words.
-Leaders must have to be open, available and accessible all the time to all executives to nourish the culture and help them as a lighthouse of the organization’s values.
+Building a responsive culture is a leader’s prime objective and every leader has to showcase organizational values by practical example and not by words.
+Leaders must have to be open, available, and accessible all the time to all executives to nourish the culture and help them as a lighthouse of the organization’s values.
 It requires strategy like “Performance Connect” rather than age-old “Performance Evaluation”

 2. Create a Learning Organization